saphir-travel/documentation/content/developer/reference/user_interface/views/include/list.rst

   (``font-style: italic``), or any `bootstrap contextual color`_ (``danger``, ``info``, ``muted``, ``primary``, ``success`` or ``warning``).

   Define a conditional display of a record in the style of a row's text based on the corresponding record's attributes.

-  Values are Python expressions.
 For each record, the expression is evaluated with the record's attributes as context values and if ``true``, the corresponding style is applied to the row.
-Here are some of the other values available in the context:

-  * ``uid``: the id of the current user,
-  * ``today``: the current local date as a string of the form ``YYYY-MM-DD``,
-  * ``now``: same as ``today`` with the addition of the current time.
-    This value is formatted as ``YYYY-MM-DD hh:mm:ss``.

   .. code-block:: xml